arianrhodsandlot/retro-assembly/readme.md

 ## Supported Consoles
 We support mainstream fourth-generation and earlier consoles as well as some handhelds.
 The detailed list is as follows.
-> ⚠️ As this project is still in an early stage, only some of the most popular consoles are supported.
-> However, more consoles will be supported in the future.

 <table>
   <thead>